yazanammar/SyncEveryThing/README.md

   * Uses Windows CNG (BCrypt) when built on Windows.
 Stronger, safer, but slower and causes more disk IO.
   * Only available on Windows in the current implementation.

-**Recommendation:** Keep default FNV64 for routine runs.
-Use `--sha256` when you need the highest integrity guarantee and you are on Windows.
+Recommendation: Keep default FNV64 for routine runs.
+Use --sha256 when you need the highest integrity guarantee.
+If performance is a concern with large files, combine it with --sha256-max to exclude them from the slower hash calculation.

 ---